MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

 Custom relationships allow you to connect two tables that can then be used together in downstream segments and measures.

 For example, you want to build a segment of all customers who purchased coffee from a store in New York.
-Your data is stored in 3 tables:
+Your data is stored in three tables:
 - loyaltyContacts: contains a list of all customers.
 Columns include LoyaltyId and FullName.
 - Purchases: contains purchase history of all customers.
 Columns include Timestamp, LoyaltyId, PurchasePrice, and StoreId.
 - Stores: contains more details about each store.
 Columns include StoreId, StoreSize, and StoreLocation.